Thomas Sankara: Relations with other countries

-A program of cooperation with Cuba was set up.
-After meeting with Fidel Castro, Thomas Sankara sent young Burkinabés to Cuba in September 1986 to receive professional training and to participate in the country's development upon their return.
-These were volunteers recruited on the basis of a competition with priority given to orphans and children from rural and disadvantaged areas.
-Some 600 teenagers were flown to Cuba to complete their schooling and receive professional training to become doctors, engineers, agronomists or gynecologists.
+Sankara set up a program of cooperation with Cuba.
+After meeting with Fidel Castro, Sankara arranged to send young Burkinabés to Cuba in September 1986 to receive professional training and to participate in the country's development upon their return.
+These were volunteers recruited on the basis of a competition; priority was given to orphans and young people from rural and disadvantaged areas.
+Some 600 teenagers were flown to Cuba to complete their schooling and receive professional training to become doctors (particularly gynecologists), engineers, or agronomists.

 Denouncing the support of the United States to Israel and South Africa, he called on African countries to boycott the 1984 Summer Olympics in Los Angeles.
-At the United Nations General Assembly, he also denounced the invasion of Grenada by the United States, which responded by implementing trade sanctions against Burkina Faso.
-Also at the UN, he called for an end to the veto power granted to the great powers.
-In the name of the 'right of peoples to sovereignty', he supported the national demands of the Western Sahara, Palestine, the Nicaraguan Sandinistas and the South African ANC.
-While he had good relations with Ghanaian leader Jerry Rawlings and Libyan leader Muammar Gaddafi, he was relatively isolated in West Africa.
-Leaders close to France, such as Houphouët-Boigny in Côte d'Ivoire and Hassan II in Morocco, were particularly hostile to him.
+At the United Nations General Assembly, he denounced the invasion of Grenada by the United States.
+The U.S. responded by implementing trade sanctions against Burkina Faso.
+Also at the UN, Sankara called for an end to the veto power granted to the great powers.
+In the name of the 'right of peoples to sovereignty', he supported the national demands of the Western Sahara, Palestine, the Nicaraguan Sandinistas, and the South African ANC.

+While he had good relations with Ghanaian leader Jerry Rawlings and Libyan leader Muammar Gaddafi, Sankara was relatively isolated in West Africa.
+Leaders close to France, such as Félix Houphouët-Boigny in Ivory Coast and Hassan II in Morocco, were particularly hostile to him.